 Technology has broken barriers, bridged gaps, and made our lives easier.
 It has also made a significant improvement to the mental health care stage through online therapy.

 Online consultations have made it easier for patients unable to visit the doctor to get a proper diagnosis for their condition.
 It also makes it easier for them to get prescriptions online and purchase their medication without hassle.

 Undergoing online doctor consultations have grown more popular especially since COVID-19.
 And even though patients have been stuck at home unable to visit the doctor, they now have a way to get the care they need.
 Apart from various ways to recover from pandemic stress, patients can seek help from a professional.

 In-Person Therapy vs Telemedicine for Mental Health

-Even though mental health telemedicine is a feasible option, some patients still prefer the traditional method of in-person consultations.
+Even though psychiatric telemedicine is a feasible option, some patients still prefer the traditional method of in-person consultations.

 So you may be asking: What are the benefits of a face-to-face consultation?
 How does it differ from online therapies?
 Let’s go through some factors you might want to consider before you seek treatment.